-- 7.1 If the chairperson is the Mayor, they are to be addressed as 'Mayor'. - 7.2 If the chairperson is the Deputy Mayor, they are to be addressed as 'Deputy Mayor.' - 7.3 Where the chairperson is not the Mayor, they are to be addressed as 'Chairperson' or 'Chair.' - 7.4 A councillor is to be addressed as 'Councillor [surname]'. - 7.5 A council officer is to be addressed by their official designation or as Mr/Ms [surname].
+- 7.1 If the chairperson is the mayor, they are to be addressed as 'Mr Mayor' or 'Madam Mayor'. - 7.2 Where the chairperson is not the mayor, they are to be addressed as either 'Mr Chairperson' or 'Madam Chairperson'. - 7.3 A councillor is to be addressed as 'Councillor [surname]'. - 7.4 A council officer is to be addressed by their official designation or as Mr/Ms [surname].